corda/corda-solutions/bn-apps/billing/README.md

 *Billing Service requires Corda 4 as a minimum version, as it heavily relies on the Reference States.*

 Billing Service can be used for billing and metering on Business Networks.
-Billing Service has a notion of *Billing Chips* that can be included into Corda transactions that participants need to pay for. *Billing Chips* never cross a single transaction boundaries and hence never cause privacy leaks.
-All *Billing Chips* are attached to their respective *Billing States*, that accumulate the total *spent* amount and can be safely reported back to the BNO without leaking the transaction history where the *Billing Chips* have been involved into. *Billing States Evolution* is depicted on the diagram below:
+Billing Service has a notion of *Billing Chips* that can be included into Corda transactions that participants need to pay for. *Billing Chips* never cross a single transaction boundaries (when created, *Billing Chips* can be consumed in exactly one transaction) and hence never cause privacy leaks.
+All *Billing Chips* are attached to their respective *Billing States*, that accumulate the total *spent* amount and can be safely reported back to the BNO without leaking the transaction history where the *Billing Chips* have been involved into.

+> We felt that there is a need for a dedicated billing pattern as many suggested approaches we have encountered leak privacy.
+For example if you were to use tokens to implement billing on Business Networks, then there would be no way for a member to report the actual spent amount, without leaking the transactions where the tokens have been used in.

+*Billing States Evolution* is depicted on the diagram below.
+The diagram is created in *Corda Modelling Notation*.
+Please see [this link](https://solutions.corda.net/corda-modelling-notation/overview/overview-overview.html) for more details.

 ![Billing State Evolution](./resources/billing_state_evolution.png)

-*Please see [Corda Modelling Notation](https://solutions.corda.net/corda-modelling-notation/overview/overview-overview.html) for more information about modeling for Corda.*

 Billing workflow consists of the following steps:
 1. The BNO issues *Billing States* to their Business Network members.
 The BNO can either pre-allocate an amount that a member can spent (bounded state), or leave it empty which would effectively allow a member to spent an unlimited number of *Billing Chips* (unbounded state, can be used for transaction metering). *Billing States* might have an *expiry date*, after which the states become unusable.